eccentricfae/Weather-Station/README.md

 # IoT Weather Station

 # TLDR
+This is a prototype / proof of concept for this project: https://github.com/faeisanxious/Weather-Station-IoT
-This project is a simple internet-enabled Weather Station, built using Raspberry Pi Pico W microcontroller.
+<br>This project is a simple internet-enabled Weather Station, built using Raspberry Pi Pico W microcontroller.
 The uC opens up an HTTP server, on port 80, to serve / display a simple web page with data from the temperature sensor.

 # Showcase
 (Pictures available in /doc directory)